randomparity/ai-review-hook/README.md

 ## Command-Line Options

 *   `--api-key-env`: Environment variable for the OpenAI API key (default: `OPENAI_API_KEY`)
+*   `--api-key-file`: Path to a file containing the API key.
+If provided, it takes precedence over `--api-key-env`.
 *   `--base-url`: Custom API base URL for compatible APIs
 *   `--model`: OpenAI model to use (default: `gpt-4o-mini`)
 *   `--timeout`: API request timeout in seconds (default: 30)